Train from London to Rome, Italy

 What's the journey like?

-You have to change stations in Paris from Gare du Nord to Gare de Lyon, which can take about half an hour on the Paris RER line (it's only two stops, though we recommend you leave at least 50 minutes for the entire transfer).
+Option 1: You have to change stations in Paris from Gare du Nord to Gare de Lyon, which can take about half an hour on the Paris RER line (it's only two stops, though we recommend you leave at least 50 minutes for the entire transfer).
 See our guide to How to transfer between train stations across Paris.
-At Gare de Lyon, you board a TGV high speed train to Torino Porta Susa where there's a simple platform change to board a sleeper train to Rome (there's about an hour and 20 minute gap between the arrival of the TGV and the departure of the sleeper train).
+At Gare de Lyon, you board a TGV high speed train to Torino Porta Susa where you stay the night and then in the morning take the high speed train over to Rome.

 Stopover hotels to break the journey in Paris